 To find out more from Kangan Institute, call 13 TAFE (13 8233) or contact us via our online enquiry form.

-Kangan Institute’s Jobs and Skills Centre offers a one-stop-shop for anyone seeking to explore tertiary studies, training, job, and career options.
+Kangan Institute’s Skills and Jobs Centre offers a one-stop-shop for anyone seeking to explore tertiary studies, training, job, and career options.

 Our trained staff will provide you with one-on-one ongoing support to guide you through the job search and training process.